-Some people will always prefer the real thing and deal with the maintenance requirments.
+Some people will always prefer the real thing and deal with the maintenance requirements.

 But if you like the look of wood or iron gates but don’t want the hassle of high maintenance, aluminium is the perfect alternative.

-PVC is the cheapest option for new gates but the impression they create is also cheap.
-If you want your gates to compliment your property positively, PVC gates are probably best avoided.
+PVC is the cheapest option for a new driveway gate but the impression they create is also cheap.
+If you want your automatic gates to compliment your property positively, PVC gates are probably best avoided.

-Sliding gates are moved along a track on wheels by a motor with a toothed cog on its side.
-This meshes with a toothed rack mounted along the length of gate and moves the gate when rotated.
+A sliding gate is moved along a track on wheels by a gate motor with a toothed cog on its side.
+This meshes with a toothed rack mounted along the length of sliding gate and moves it when rotated.

-Swing gates are moved by motors moving mechanical arms and rods that connect to the gate.
+A swing gate is moved by a gate motor moving mechanical arms and rods that connect to the gate.
 The motors are mounted on the gate pillars or sunk underground below the hinge point.

-Undergrounds are fairly inefficient as the force applied to the gate is close to the hinge rather than at the opening edge where much less force is required to move the gate.
+Underground gate motors are fairly inefficient as the force applied to each swing gate is close to the hinge rather than at the opening edge where much less force is required to move the gate.
 When swing gates have no gaps in their surface (fully boarded), a strong wind blowing on them will significantly increase the force required to open them.

-To open fully, swing gates move a shorter distance than a sliding gate.
-With a 4m gap between pillars, a sliding gate moves more than 4m, while the opening edge of each swing gate moves 3.141m to open 90 degrees.
-Despite the differences in motion type (sliding vs rotating) and motor action, swing gates are slightly quicker to open because of this.
+To open fully, each swing gate moves a shorter distance than a sliding gate.
+With a 4m gap between pillars, a sliding gate moves more than 4m, while the opening edge of each swing gate moves 3.141m to open to 90 degrees.
+Despite the differences in motion type (sliding vs rotating) and gate motor action, swing gates are slightly quicker to open because of this.

 Any automatic gate system can be unsafe if it’s installed without due consideration of its use, who will have access to it and where the possible danger areas are.